-She was excited to finally see her cousins after being apart for over 10 years.
+She was excited to finally see her cousins after spending the summer abroad.

 Meaning: You may feel eager as you wait for something to happen or look forward to something happening.
 When you are eager, you might also be more motivated to make something happen.

 Rowena is so eager to learn English that she practices her speaking skills every day.